Avrion Mitchison

-(Nicholas) Avrion Mitchison (5 May 1928 – 28 December 2022) was a British zoologist and immunologist.
+Nicholas Avrion Mitchison (5 May 1928 – 28 December 2022) was a British zoologist and immunologist.

-Biography
+Life and career

-Mitchison was born in 1928, the son of the Labour politician Dick Mitchison (Baron Mitchison of Carradale in the County of Argyll, who died 1970) and his wife, the writer Naomi (née Haldane).
+Mitchison was born in Hammersmith, London on 5 May 1928, the son of the Labour politician Dick Mitchison (Baron Mitchison of Carradale in the County of Argyll, who died 1970) and his wife, the writer Naomi (née Haldane).
 His uncle was the biologist J.B.S.
 Haldane and his grandfather the physiologist John Scott Haldane.
 His elder brothers are the bacteriologist Denis Mitchison and the zoologist Murdoch Mitchison.